 Q01.
-I've recently graduated from MPI, can I still borrow books or search the databases?
+I've recently graduated from MPI, can I still use the Library?

 Q02.
 Can external readers enter the library?

 External reader over 18 of ages can apply for a Borrower's Card (a deposit of MOP1,000.00 is needed) or a Reader's Card.
-The applicant should fill in the Library Card Application Form and hand it to the Circulation Counter with two photos and one ID photocopy.
+The applicant should fill in the Library Card Application Form and hand it to the Circulation Counter with two photos and one ID photocopy or apply online.
 The Borrowing Card/Reader Card can be obtained in 3 working days.

 Q03.
 Can I borrow the books that are on the new arrivals stacks?